Zuna0hu/odin_foundation/README.md

 ## Technologies Used
 - **HTML**: For structuring the webpages.
+- **CSS**: For styling and visually enhancing the webpage's layout and design.
 - **Git**: For version control.
 - **Linux System**: For setting up the development environment and managing files.